amygurski/CodeMash-Capture-the-Flag/README.md

 ![Bacon Poem](https://github.com/amygurski/CodeMash-Capture-the-Flag/blob/master/img/whatismissingpoem.PNG)

 **What I learned**
 The trick here was realizing Francis Bacon was a clue, which seems so obvious now.
-Then knowing the Bacon cipher is 2 letters, I could see that it was the HTML tags for <b> Bold and <i> Italic.
+Then knowing the Bacon cipher is 2 letters, I could see that it was the HTML tags for Bold and Italic.
 Copying those into the same [DCode Bacon Cipher](https://www.dcode.fr/bacon-cipher) did the trick.

 ### MOBILE